 - Having lived in Japan, studied in Japan, taken a language study trip there or worked in Japan for a few years,

-- Having a BA in Japanese,
+- Having a GCSE in Japanese,

 - Having an MA in Japanese,

 - Taking a MOOC course on the Japanese language and culture,

 - Having a JLPT - Japanese Language Proficiency Test

 A trip to the country of the Geisha is of course recommended, and almost mandatory.